Habitability of red dwarf systems: Solar flaring and atmospheres

 Measurements reject the presence of relevant atmospheres in two exoplanets orbiting a red dwarf: TRAPPIST-1b and TRAPPIST-1c.
 The two planets are bare rocks, or have very thin atmospheres.
 The rest of the TRAPPIST-1 planets, all of whom other than the exceptions of TRAPPIST-1h or possibly TRAPPIST-1d are in the habitable zone, are unlikely to have atmospheres, but their existence is not entirely ruled out.
 Other potentially habitable planets orbiting red dwarfs, such as LHS 1140b or K2-18b have likely atmospheres.
 Calculations based in XUV fluences provide that five out of 49 planets below 1.8 Earth-radii orbiting red dwarfs within 50 parsecs would have retained an atmosphere.

+Data obtained from the MIRI (Mid-Infrared Instrument) of the James Webb Space Telescope reveal that temperate rocky exoplanets orbiting Red-dwarfs would be airless worlds (TRAPPIST-1 b, TRAPPIST-1 c, LHS 1140 c, TOI 1468 b, GJ 3929 b, GJ 486 b, GJ 1132 b, LTT 1445A b), being inconclusive the data for LHS 1478 b.

 Another way that life could initially protect itself from radiation would be remaining underwater until the star had passed through its early flare stage, assuming the planet could retain enough of an atmosphere to sustain liquid oceans.
 Once life reached land, the low amount of UV produced by a quiet red dwarf means that life could thrive without an ozone layer, and thus never need to produce oxygen.